Oshlack/splatter-paper/Example_evaluation_of_clustering_method__.md

-# Example evaluation of clustering method
+# Example: using Splatter simulations to evaluate a clustering method